aws-samples/amazon-api-gateway-header-based-versioning/README.md

 #### Deploy your application

-Run the following command in order to deploy your application in guided mode for the first time:
+Run the following command to deploy your application in guided mode for the first time:

 ```bash
 sam deploy --guided